priyesh18/housie-ticket-generator/README.md

 - A ticket is a 4x4 grid of images with 4 random items from each category.
 - The *Withdraw* is done from the 100 items randomly with that item removed from the pool for future withdrawals.
 (Resets on page refresh).

+## Adapt the game to a different theme.
+1. Replace the 4 folders inside the `public/images/` directory with your 4 folders containing 25 images each.
+1. Run `npm install`
+1. Run `npm start` to open locally.

+## Available Scripts

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts

 In the project directory, you can run:

 ### `npm start`